Iveta Lutovská

-Iveta Vítová Lutovská, formerly Vítová, née Lutovská (born 14 May 1983 in Jindřichův Hradec, Czechoslovakia) is a Czech tv host, model and beauty pageant titleholder who won Czech Miss 2009 and placed in the top 10 at Miss Universe 2009.
+Iveta Vítová Lutovská, formerly Vítová, née Lutovská (born 14 May 1983) is a Czech TV host, model and beauty pageant titleholder who won Czech Miss 2009 and placed in the top 10 at Miss Universe 2009.

 Pageantry

 Lutovská previously held the title of Miss Model of the World 2007 and most recently was crowned Czech Miss 2009.
 She represented the Czech Republic at the Miss Universe 2009 pageant on 23 August 2009 in Nassau, Bahamas, where she continued Czech Republic's stake in the Miss Universe pageant by placing in the semifinals for a consecutive third time finishing as a Top 10 finalist, finishing 8th overall.

 Personal life

-Lutovská married businessman Jaroslav Vít in a ceremony in September 2011, taking the name Vítová.
+Lutovská was born on born 14 May 1983 in Jindřichův Hradec, but she is native of Třeboň.
+She married businessman Jaroslav Vít in a ceremony in September 2011, taking the name Vítová.
 They got divorced in July 2024.
 They have a daughter and son together.